Movers and SHAKERS

 People are Doing What they Couldn’t do Before

 Now at the tail-end of the Covid 19 era, authorities in the U.S. and many countries have begun to ease restrictions.
-People now do things they previously could not do.
-For instance, people can now take their families to dinner, explore theme parks and spend in ways they were prevented from during the lockdown.
+People now do things they previously could not.
+For instance, they can now take their families to dinner, explore theme parks and spend in ways they were prevented from during the lockdown.

 Earlier this year, investors began moving into recreational stocks like Disney (DIS).
-The result between January 27 and March 8, DIS saw a 24% increase in market value before retreating.
-Full-service restaurants also saw a similar spike as investors anticipated full dining rooms.
-People who had been restricting themselves to their homes now were expected to do things they were not doing.
+The result, between January 27 and March 8, DIS saw a 24% increase in market value before retreating.
+Full-service restaurants saw a similar spike as investors anticipated full dining rooms.
+People who had been restricting themselves to their homes now were expected to do things they were not.

-Andy Wiederhorn, CEO of FAT Brands (FAT), responded to a listener question last week on lunchtime traffic at a Channelchek sponsored Virtual Roadshow.
+Andy Wiederhorn, CEO of FAT Brands (FAT), responded to a listener question last week on lunchtime traffic.
+He was the guest at a Channelchek sponsored Virtual Roadshow.
 Wiederhorn responded, “some restaurants are at 120% of sales pre-covid.”
-Fat Brands is a restaurant franchising company that owns the Fatburger, Buffalo’s Cafe, Buffalo’s Express, Hurricane Grill & Wings, Yalla Mediterranean, Ponderosa, Bonanza, and Elevation Burger brands.
+Fat Brands is a restaurant franchising company that owns the Fatburger, Johnny Rockets, Buffalo’s Cafe, Buffalo’s Express, Hurricane Grill & Wings, Yalla Mediterranean, Ponderosa, Bonanza, and Elevation Burger brands.
 As it relates to traffic, Mr. Wiederhorn added, “sales over the past month are reaching all-time highs with some of the brands.”
-He went on, “ We’re absolutely seeing an increase in lunchtime traffic as well as maintaining delivery and to-go business.
+He responded more directly, “ We’re absolutely seeing an increase in lunchtime traffic as well as maintaining delivery and to-go business.
 We’re working on all cylinders right now.”

 Recreational Dining vs. Regular Dining Out